 For a little piece of heaven, serve it warm with a big scoop of vanilla ice cream and homemade caramel sauce.
-If you like this recipe, try my Dutch Apple Pie or Apple Brown Betty.
+If you like this recipe, try Dutch apple pie, apple brown Betty, apple cake, or Southern fried apples.

 See the recipe card below for the complete ingredient list and recipe instructions.